sergeche/emmet-sublime/README.md

 ## How to install

-1. Clone git repo into your packages folder (in ST2, find Browse Packages... menu item to open this folder)
+1. Package Control: Add Repository `https://github.com/sergeche/emmet-sublime`
+2. Package Control: Install Package `emmet-sublime`
-2. Restart ST2 editor
+3. Restart ST2 editor

 You should remove or disable previous Zen Coding plugin, installed from Package Control, in order to operate properly.